Sa Susunod na Habang Buhay: Music video

-Released on December 14, 2020, the music video was directed by Jorel Lising, with screenplay from Gaya Sa Pelikula creator Juan Miguel Severo and appearances from Kathryn Bernardo and Daniel Padilla.
-The appearance of the pair, popularly known as "KathNiel", is considered as a "dream collab" by the band.
-KathNiel stars in the music video as a couple who are trapped in a time loop after one dies, with one retaining painful memories from their past relationship.
-The music video starts in a scene where the sea and waves break our focus, revealing Kathryn Bernardo and Daniel Padilla intertwined in pink and orange.
-The forces of nature work to pull back the water from the sandbar, while Kathryn and Daniel walk against a backdrop of pink and orange.
-Despite their backs turned, they seem calm and content, a visual that complements their oral overture.
-The story ends without a happy ending, as Kathryn and Daniel faces a situation beyond their emotional capacity, possibly beyond the narrative of Juan Miguel Severo.
+Released on December 14, 2020, the music video was directed by Jorel Lising and written by Juan Miguel Severo.
+Kathryn Bernardo and Daniel Padilla of the KathNiel love team played a couple trapped in a time loop that resets after one dies, with one retaining memories from their past relationship.
+The music video opens in a scene interrupted by the rumbling sea and the crashing waves on the shore.
+While the forces of nature work to retract the water that clings to the sandbar, Bernardo and Padilla walk together against a vibrant pink and orange backdrop.
+Despite their backs turned, they appear calm and content, a visual that aligns with the song's opening narration.
+The story ends without a clear resolution, as Bernardo and Padilla face an unresolved emotional situation within the narrative.